Love taking pictures? You won’t want to miss out on these Instagrammable places in Bangkok that will help you go viral online!

 8. Wat Asokaram

 Wat Asokaram is a newer temple built in the early 1960s.
-Its white pagodas distinguish it from other wats and temples.

-While it’s not exactly in Bangkok, it is nearby.
+Its white pagodas distinguish it from other wats and temples and while it’s not exactly in Bangkok, it is nearby.
 (About half an hour away by car.)

 Local Markets

-9. Rot Fai Market Ratchada
+9. Rot Fai Market Ratchada – renamed and no more colorful tents!

-Apart from Rot Fai, majority of guidebook recommended markets are outside of Bangkok.
-Although this article is titled “Instagrammable Places in Bangkok,” I’m still including these as again, they are widely popular amongst tourists.
-Just keep in mind that the following items numbered 8-11 are not technically located in Bangkok.
+*A floating market is essentially a food market on water.
+A lot of guidebook recommended floating markets are actually located outside of the city center.
+Although this article is titled “Instagrammable Places in Bangkok,” I am including these because again, they are widely popular amongst tourists.
+Just keep in mind that items numbered 10-13 are not technically located in the capital.

-10. Amphawa Floating Market
+11. Amphawa Floating Market

 12. Maeklong Railway Market